 If you have found an injured animal, please wear gloves and place it in a box.
 Check out our Wildlife Center FAQ to determine the next best step.
 Please, do not handle the animal or try to feed it.
 Many foods, including milk and bread can make animals extremely ill!
 Handling wildlife is very stressful for them and they can pass serious diseases onto you and your family.

-Our staff has over 17 years of combined rehabilitation experience with wildlife.
+Our staff has over 23 years of combined rehabilitation experience with wildlife.
 We are licensed through the Pennsylvania Game Commission, USDA, and US Fish and Wildlife Services.
-Our clinic admits over 2000 animals every year and maintains a release rate near 65% percent; nearly twice the national average!
+Our clinic admits nearly 4,000 animals every year and maintains a release rate near 65% percent; nearly twice the national average!

 Release Sites Needed

 The Wildlife Center staff releases many animals each year.
 Nearly all of these releases take place on privately owned land and we are always looking for new release sites.

 For rehabilitation to be deemed successful, released animals must be able to survive on their own and be an integral part of their species’ population, recognize and obtain natural foods, select mates of their own species to reproduce, and respond appropriately to potential dangers such people, cars, dogs and natural predators.

 Sometimes it is important to release animals back to their own territory, but other times it is not essential.
 Staff will consider an animal’s individual case and make this determination at the time of release.
 In each case, it is important to know where the animal was found and what the circumstances of the injury were at its time of admittance.

 The Wildlife Center is always looking for safe places to release hand-raised orphans and injured adults.
 These release sites need to be privately owned land.
 Release sites do not always need to include dozens of acres and do not have to be strictly rural.
 We are seeking release sites within 20 miles of Verona, PA.
 Please note: for the safety of all animals involved, we cannot consider sites frequented by free-roaming cats.